jindongwang/transferlearning/doc/dataset.md

 - - -

-**Some widely used datasets for domain adaptation and transfer learning are listed here.
-The benchmark results of several popular algorithms can be cound in [benchmark](https://github.com/jindongwang/transferlearning/blob/master/doc/benchmark.md).**
+**If you are tired of repeating the experiments of other methods, you can directly use the [benchmark](https://github.com/jindongwang/transferlearning/blob/master/doc/benchmark.md).**

 *Only image datasets are listed, text datasets are to be added*